How To Finance a Home Remodel

 Government loans and grants are harder to qualify for, but you may be able to save on borrowing costs if you qualify.
 For example, Veterans Affairs offers VA cash-out refinance loans, through which you can borrow against your home’s equity at competitive rates compared to conventional loans.

-- You may be able to qualify even with a less-than-ideal credit score
+You may be able to qualify even with a less-than-ideal credit score | You must meet the specific requirements of the loan program to qualify |

-- You may be able to get a loan at a lower rate compared to other options
+You may be able to get a loan at a lower rate compared to other options | The application and underwriting process may take longer |

-- Loan funds can usually be used only for primary residences
+Loans are backed by a government agency | Loan funds can usually be used only for primary residences |

 7. Personal Loans

-- Interest rates are higher, especially if you don’t have good credit
+Loan funds are available quickly | Interest rates are higher, especially if you don’t have good credit |

-- Repayment terms are shorter, usually up to seven years
+Easier qualification requirements | Repayment terms are shorter, usually up to seven years |

 8. Credit Cards

 For smaller projects, you may be able to use a 0% APR card and pay it off during the interest-free period to save on interest charges.
 You may also be able to earn reward points on purchases.
-Keep in mind that this can turn out to be very expensive if you don’t clear the balance during the promotional period.
+Keep in mind that this can turn out to be expensive if you don’t clear the balance during the promotional period.

-- You may be able to borrow the money without any interest if you clear the balance within the interest-free period
+You may be able to borrow the money without any interest if you clear the balance within the interest-free period | You’ll usually need excellent credit to qualify for a 0% APR card |

-- You may end up paying high-interest charges if you don’t pay back the balance within the billing cycle
+You may be able to earn reward points on purchases | You may end up paying high-interest charges if you don’t pay back the balance within the billing cycle |

-- You may get into a debt cycle if you overspend
+You can borrow as and when you need | You may get into a debt cycle if you overspend |

 9. Title 1 Property Improvement Loan Program

-Title 1 loans are a good option for borrowers who want to make specific updates, such as improving energy efficiency or buying appliances.
+Title 1 loans are a practical option for borrowers who want to make specific updates, such as improving energy efficiency or buying appliances.
 You can borrow up to $25,000 and will need to typically repay the loan within 20 years.

-- Loan funds can only be used for critical repairs
+Lower credit score requirements | Loan funds can only be used for critical repairs |

-- You must pay an upfront mortgage insurance premium
+Low, fixed interest rates | You must pay an upfront mortgage insurance premium |

-- You can only use an approved lender
+The property doesn’t need to be your primary residence to qualify | You can only use an approved lender |

 10. Savings